CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast prefix-limits inbound warning-threshold

-Percentage of the maximum at which a warning syslog is generated.
+Configures the percentage of the maximum at which the switch generates a warning syslog.
+You can set a value between 1 and 100.

 ### Usage